dmytrocash/test_task_starnavi/README.md

 ## Overview
 * `main.py` - the entrypoint.
+* `test_main.py` - basic tests written with Pytest.
+* `utils.py` - helper functions.
+* `test_utils.py` - basic unit tests for helper functions.
 * `models.py` - basic models User, Post and Like for creating and authorizing users, creating posts, making likes and dislikes.
-* `utils.py` - helper functions.
 * `db.py` - SQLAlchemy object for easy communication with database.
-* `test_main.py` - basic tests written with Pytest.
 * `constraints.json` - config file with rules for `bot.py`.
 * `bot.py` - separate python script for creating users, posts and making likes accordingly to the rules described in `constraints.json`.
 * `requirements.txt` - a list of all project dependencies.